messersc/talks/labmeeting.md

 > If someone asks you: Would you be able to recreate Figure 2B from your third to last paper in a day a from the raw data?

 ###  _Some_ reproducibility is better than none.
-> While it may be painful to adjust your workflow now, it can save you at lot of anger, fear and despair in the long run

 ---